severalnines/docs/user-guide/deploy.rst

 	- Use Mirrored Repositories - Create and mirror the current database vendor's repository and then deploy using the local mirrored repository.
 This is a preferred option when you have to scale the Galera Cluster in the future, to ensure the newly provisioned node will always have the same version as the rest of the members.

 * **Add Node**
 	- Specify the IP address or hostname of the MySQL nodes.
 Press 'Enter' once specified so ClusterControl can verify the node reachability via passwordless SSH.
-Minimum of three nodes is recommended.
+A minimum of three nodes is recommended.

 * **Deploy**
 	- Starts the Galera Cluster deployment.